tainguyen103/Baby-Name-Trends-Analysis/README.md

-# Project:  Utilize SQL queries to find the most popular baby names in America in 100 year (1920-2020)
+# Project:  Utilize SQL queries to find the most popular baby names in America in 100 years (1920-2020)

 ## 1. Objective